rcs333/VAPiD/README.md

 Viruses that VAPiD has been tested with:
 RSV, Parainfluenzas, Metapneumovirus, Coronaviruses, Enterovirus/Rhinoviruses, Hepatitis A-E, Nipah, Sendai, Measles, Mumps, Rubella, Ebola, West Nile Virus, HTLV, HIV, Norovirus, JC, BK, HPV.

+VAPiD currently does not support segmented viral genomes, although theoretically one could run individual segments one at a time.
 # Quickstart Installation Guide

 1. Ensure you have python with numpy and biopython, mafft, and blast+ installed locally and on your path.